beave/sagan/doc/source/configuration.rst

 processors
 ==========

-Sagan ``processors`` are methods of detections outside of the Sagan rule engine.
+Sagan ``processors`` are methods of detection outside of the Sagan rule engine.

 track-clients
 -------------

-The ``track-clients`` processor is used to detect when syslog client has stopped or restarted sending logs to Sagan.
-This can be useful for detecting systems thats logging has been disabled.
+The ``track-clients`` processor is used to detect when a syslog client has stopped or restarted sending logs to Sagan.
+This can be useful for detecting systems where logging has been disabled.
 In the event a syslog client stops sending logs,  Sagan generates an alert for notification purposes.
 When the syslog client comes back online,  Sagan will generate another alert for notification purposes.
 The ``time`` is how long a syslog client has not sent a log message to be considered "down".